Impact of scissors-correction schemes on first-principles calculations of second-harmonic generation in ultraviolet

 In VASP, self-consistent calculations were performed with a plane-wave cutoff of 700~eV and $k$-point meshes of $8\times8\times8$ for F-KDP and $13\times13\times13$ for P-KDP.
 For BNPO, a cutoff of 850~eV and an $8\times8\times8$ $k$-point mesh were employed, together with a van der Waals correction.
 The \texttt{Accurate} precision setting was used throughout.
 For the momentum-matrix calculations in VASP, 1152 bands were included in all cases.
-Electronic self-consistency was achieved by requiring the change in total energy between successive electronic iterations to be below $10^{-4}$~eV.
+For P-KDP and F-KDP, electronic self-consistency in the source charge-density calculations was achieved by requiring the change in total energy between successive electronic iterations to be below $10^{-4}$~eV; the corresponding BNPO threshold was $10^{-8}$~eV.
 Tightening this threshold to $10^{-7}$~eV for F-KDP produced negligible changes in the calculated SHG tensor elements, confirming convergence with respect to the electronic stopping criterion.

+The only identified difference in the valence configurations is Na in BNPO: CASTEP and VASP include the Na $2s2p$ semicore shell, whereas the standard distributed GPAW Na semicore setup includes Na $2p$ but keeps Na $2s$ frozen.
+Thus, the BNPO cross-code comparison should be regarded as a controlled comparison of numerical implementations with a disclosed valence-space difference, rather than as a strictly like-for-like pseudopotential test.

 SHG coefficients, including frequency-dependent spectra and static-limit values, were evaluated using our in-house Python package \texttt{NLOkit}.